‘One small act of compassion in Tommy’s honor’: Kind deeds follow the death of Rep. Raskin’s son

 He also suffered from depression, his family said.

-The statement, posted on Jan.
+The statement, posted Jan.
 4 by the two-term congressman and his wife, is flooded with condolences.
 Beyond the messages of support, though, people are also promising to act as Tommy did — with compassion to make the world better.

-Kari McDonough, who created the “Acts of Goodness in Honor of Tommy Raskin” project, said she did not want to comment when The Washington Post contacted her, but on Facebook, she wrote a public message, urging people to get involved.
+Kari McDonough, who created the “Acts of Goodness in Honor of Tommy Raskin” project, said she did not want to comment when The Washington Post contacted her, but on Facebook, she wrote a public message urging people to get involved.

 “No act is too small — whether that’s calling an old friend, or picking up trash along Sligo Creek,” she wrote.